niels-slotboom/notes/Submanifolds.typ

-= Gauss-Codazzi-Mainardi Equations
+= Gauss-Codazzi Equation
-Now that we established the concepts of ambient, intrinsic and extrinsic curvature, we can finally derive relationships between them.
-In particular, in this section we derive expressions for the tangent part $P R(X,Y)Z$ and the normal part $Q R(X,Y)Z$ of the ambient curvature $R$ acting with arguments $X,Y,Z in Gamma(T Sigma)$.
-In this, we will arrive at the Gauss-Codazzi and Codazzi-Mainardi
+Now that we have established the concepts of ambient, intrinsic and extrinsic curvature, we can finally deduce relationships between them.
+In this section we derive expressions for the tangential part $P R(X,Y)Z$ of the ambient curvature $R$ acting with arguments $X,Y,Z in Gamma(T Sigma)$.
+Specifically, we derive the Gauss-Codazzi equation, which we already touched upon very lightly at the end of @intrinsicVsProjectedAmbient.
-== Gauss-Codazzi Equation
-In this section, we derive the Gauss-Codazzi equation, which we already touched upon very lightly at the end of @intrinsicVsProjectedAmbient.
 We first treat the case of a general foliation, and then specialise to the case of hypersurfaces, where terms simplify somewhat.
 In the following, $cal(M)$ will denote a (pseudo-)Riemannian manifold equipped with a metric $g$, an affine connection $nabla$, and a foliation $Sigma$.
 The leaves of the foliation are endowed with the induced metric $gamma = iota^* g$ as well as the induced connection $mnabla$.
 Moreover, if not stated otherwise, $X,Y,Z,W$ will denote foliation-tangent vector fields in $Gamma(T Sigma)$.
-=== General Case
+== General Case
 To derive the Gauss-Codazzi equation, let us first collect some definitions and identities we have derived in the previous sections.
 The starting point of the derivation will be the @precursorGaussEqn[equation],
 $
   macron(R)(X,Y)Z = P R(X,Y)Z + P lr(((nabla_X P)nabla_Y Z - (nabla_Y P)nabla_X Z), size:#130%),